aljohnson-soc/StataWorkshop/README.md

 The workshop has been adapted for asychronous online learning.
 See links below.

-*N.b.
-This workshop is part of a research project.
-It was recently presented (virtually) at the American Sociological Association's 2020 Annual Meeting.
-Slides from that presentation are available here.*
+*This workshop is part of a research project, which was recently presented (virtually) at the American Sociological Association's 2020 Annual Meeting.
+Slides from that presentation are available [here](Johnson_Gleit_ASA2020.pdf).*

 ## Workshop materials
 - [Presentation](Presentation.pdf)